cambridge-ceu/csd3/README.md

 ### System

-CSD3 stands for the Cambridge Service for Data Driven Discovery by [Research Computing Services](https://www.csd3.cam.ac.uk/), which provies an excellent [documentation](https://docs.hpc.cam.ac.uk/hpc/).
+CSD3 stands for the Cambridge Service for Data Driven Discovery by [Research Computing Services](https://www.csd3.cam.ac.uk/), which provies an excellent [documentation](https://docs.hpc.cam.ac.uk/hpc/) besides [other services](https://www.hpc.cam.ac.uk/).
 Here some aspects are highlighted from the perspectives of the [Cardiovascular Epidemiology Unit](https://www.phpc.cam.ac.uk/ceu/) (CEU), where all information about procedures and access requests can be found from **W:\Administration\CSD3 Data Users**.

 From a CSD3 console, we issue